JesusValeraDev/JesusValera.dev/content/2025-04-18-jobs-queues-vs-events.md

 - Trigger multiple follow-up actions
 - Improve code modularity and separation of concerns

-> In a chat application, when someone sends you a message, an event triggers a notification on your phone.
+> E.g.: In a chat application, when someone sends you a message, an event triggers a notification on your phone.

 <div class="separator"></div>